hypernormalisation/coinblockpro/README.md

 # toy_exchange_server

-A toy server to mimic an online currency exchange, with a REST and websocket API
+A toy server written in Sanic to mimic an online currency exchange, with a REST and websocket API.